Doelnk/Us-Housing-Market-Analysis/README.md

 *Based on the data trends, I propose the following actions for stakeholders:*

 1.  **Investment Strategy:** Prioritize acquisition efforts in "Resilient" Midwest markets.
 These regions showed the least volatility during the 2008 and 2020 shocks, offering safer long-term hold potential.
-2.  **Risk Mitigation:** Hedge portfolios that are heavily weighted in CA/NY assets.
-The data shows these markets experience the deepest "troughs" during economic downturns, requiring higher capital reserves.
+2.  **Risk Mitigation:** Hedge portfolios that are heavily weighted in highly volatile coastal assets (like CA or NY).
+The data shows these markets often experience the deepest "troughs" during economic downturns, requiring higher capital reserves.

 ---

 ## ⚠️ Caveats & Data Assumptions
 *Transparent analysis requires acknowledging limitations:*